k11n/konstellation/docs/README.md

 myapp-20200421-1102-b723    registry/myapp:1     2020-04-21 11:02:03    0       retired   0%
 ```

-### One YAML to rule them all
+### One configuration to rule them all
-No one should be copying and pasting templates that they don't understand.
+No one should be copying and pasting resource templates that they don't understand.
 Konstellation provides high level custom resources and then manages native Kubernetes resources behind the scenes.

 ```yaml
 apiVersion: k11n.dev/v1alpha1
 kind: App